The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-How difficult is it for you not to over-eat at a large tasty meal (e.g. buffet-style meal)?
+How difficult is it for you not to overeat at a large, tasty meal

 VERY EASY Undecided VERY DIFFICULT